 SIPRI uses a five-year cycle to even out fluctuations caused by a big order during any specific year.

-Posted by Ian Greenhalgh on February 20, 2017, With 415 Reads Filed under Military.
+Posted by Ian Greenhalgh on February 20, 2017, With 422 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.